Skip to main content

 Fort Steendorp lies in the town of Temse, in the province of East Flanders in the Flemish region in Belgium.

-In 1859 the Belgian government decided to defend Antwerp by building a new rampart around the city, called the 'Big Rampart', after a plan of the military engineer Capt.
+In 1859, the Belgian government decided to defend Antwerp by constructing a new rampart around the city, called the 'Big Rampart,' based on plans by military engineer Capt.
 Henri Alexis Brialmont.
-It consisted of 15 km long earthen rampart with 19 gates around the city with an advanced ring of 8 forts, called the Brialmont Forts.
+It included a 15 km-long earthen rampart with 19 gates and an advanced ring of 8 forts, known as the Brialmont Forts.

-Although building the rampart and forts was a massive and very expensive undertaking, it was finished in 1864.
-But due to the expansion of the city and the advances in artillery, these fortifications were not enough only a couple of decades later.
-So, at the end of the 19th century a new line of defense was made by building 6 new forts, amongst them were Fort Walem and Fort Steendorp.
+Although building the rampart and forts was a massive, costly project, it was completed in 1864.
+However, due to the city's expansion and advances in artillery, these fortifications became insufficient just a few decades later.
+As a result, at the end of the 19th century, a new line of defense was constructed, which included 6 additional forts, among them Fort Walem and Fort Steendorp.

-Fort Steendorp was built between 1882 and 1892, as the biggest fort around Antwerp.
-It was the last fort in Belgium to be built in brick and also the most expensive to build.
-It has a trapezoidal ground plan and was circled by a dry moat, which was unique amongst the forts around Antwerp.
+Fort Steendorp was built between 1882 and 1892 as the largest fort in the area around Antwerp.
+It was the last Belgian fort to be built of brick and the most expensive.
+It features a trapezoidal ground plan and is surrounded by a dry moat, which was unique among the forts near Antwerp.
 However, due to blockage, the dry moat is now partly flooded.

-In 1913 a rebuilding started to adapt it to the advances in artillery but, due to the start of WW I, this was never finished.
-After being damaged during WW I, it served as a military facility for the production of war gasses.
-The German army occupied the fort again during WW II and used it for ammunition storage.
-Later it became a military training ground for the Belgian army.
+In 1913, rebuilding began to adapt the fort to advances in artillery, but this was never completed because of the outbreak of World War I. After being damaged during World War I, it served as a military facility for the production of war gases.
+The German army occupied the fort again during World War II and used it for ammunition storage.
+Later, it became a military training ground for the Belgian army.

-Since 2001 it is owned by an environmental organization and used as a bat habitat.
+Since 2001, it has been owned by an environmental organization and used as a bat habitat.

-At present Fort Steendorp can not freely be visited, only during guided walks on special days.
-I hope I'll be able to visit it in the near future.
+Currently, Fort Steendorp cannot be freely visited; only during guided tours on special days.
+I hope to visit it in the near future.

 Gallery